DakotaStone/home-soc-lab-splunk-bruteforce-detection/README.md

 ---

+## Attack Scenario

+The attack originated from a Kali Linux VM targeting the Windows system over RDP.
+The attacker attempted multiple password combinations against common accounts such as Aministrator.

+Although authentication failed, the activity generated multiple Windows Event ID 4625 logs, which were ingested into Splunk and detected by the alert.

+---

 ## Attack Simulation

 A brute force attack was simulated from Kali Linux targeting the Windows system over RDP.
 Multiple failed login attempts were generated using Hydra with a common password wordlist.